Photo Credit_Alan Wiener

 Where Korean Heritage Meets Modern Form

-In 2023, she completed a residency at Greenwich House Pottery in New York, continuing to explore the intersections of personal narrative and cultural evolution through clay.
-Her work has been recognized internationally, with selections at the Jingdezhen International Ceramic Art Biennale (China), the Biennal de Ceràmica d’Esplugues Angelina Alós (Spain), and the Guilford Art Center Ceramics Biennial (USA).
-In 2025, her work was selected for the Mediterraneo Contemporary Ceramics Competition in Italy, and in 2026, for ABSENCE TAKES FORM – the NCECA Annual Exhibition in Detroit.
+She completed a residency at Greenwich House Pottery (New York) in 2023.
+Her work has been selected for exhibitions including the Jingdezhen International Ceramic Art Biennale (China), the Biennal de Ceràmica d’Esplugues Angelina Alós (Spain), and the Guilford Art Center Ceramics Biennial (USA).
+In 2025, her work was selected for the Mediterraneo Contemporary Ceramics Competition (Italy), and in 2026 for ABSENCE TAKES FORM—NCECA Annual Exhibition (Detroit).
+She is also a recipient of the NCECA 2026 Multicultural Fellowship.